ContractingWorks/ClientAPI/Doc/ClientApi.GraphQL.md

 Note that all words are **case sensitive** here, including entity and property names.
 For sets of entities, the "items" node is mandatory.
 Any root query in Contracting.Works is a set of items - even if only a single item is returned.

-In order to drill down further in the data set following relations, one should query the relation as part of the root entity as follows:
+To drill down further in the data set following relations, query the relation as part of the root entity as follows:

 ```javascript
 query {